Business transformation is challenging, so how can indirect procurement professionals introduce changes effectively?

 Defining Clear Vision and Goals

 The starting point for successful change?
 Have a clear vision of the goal, says Debbie Bowring, President of RS Integrated Supply.
-“You need to understand where you want to go and clearly articulate that across the organization,” she says.
+“You need to understand where you want to go and clearly articulate that across the organisation,” she says.

-“Emphasize the overall objective so everyone understands what the goal is and what their role is in attaining that goal.”
+“Emphasise the overall objective so everyone understands what the goal is and what their role is in attaining that goal.”

 Andrew Perry, Senior VP, Operations for RS Integrated Supply, agrees.
 “The goals of any project, but particularly a transformative one, must be clearly communicated at the very start,” he said.
-“Emphasize the overall objective so everyone understands what the goal is and what their role is in attaining that goal.”
+“Emphasise the overall objective so everyone understands what the goal is and what their role is in attaining that goal.”

 “At the same time,” he continued, “it is our responsibility as managers to ensure we clearly answer the question “what does it mean to me,” for all of those affected by the change.”

 Management must be on board as well.
 “Collaboration at all levels of the organisation is critical to project success, particularly management support,” says Perry.